andyguestysj/prog02/_docs/topics/1-review/review4.md

 ### Starting A New Program

-When you create a new program, in Repl.it or Eclipse, you will be given a project with a `Main.java` file.
+When you create a new program, in replit.com or Eclipse, you will be given a project with a `Main.java` file.
 In that file there will be a `Main` class and a `main()` method.
 This `main()` method is the entry point for the program when you run it.
 This should be the only `main()` in your program.

 ### Program Flow